vd Brink Home Automations

 Via Home Assistant

-Ones the ESP is online it automatically registers itself by Home Assistant if you installed ESPHome.
+Once the ESP is online, it automatically registers itself in Home Assistant if you installed ESPHome.

 Via MQTT

-On Windows you can use the application MQTT Explorer.
-The sensor sends it data to the topics /homeassistant/sensor/espscd40 and /espscd40
+On Windows, you can use the MQTT Explorer application.
+The sensor sends its data to the topics /homeassistant/sensor/espscd40 and /espscd40.

 MQTT data